What Are Agile Scrum Artifacts?

 The sprint backlog is created during the sprint planning meeting before each sprint.

-As the sprint backlog highlights a real-time picture of the work needed in a sprint, the Scrum development team regularly updates it.
+As the sprint backlog highlights a real-time picture of the work needed in a sprint, the Scrum team regularly updates it.
 Unnecessary elements from the sprint backlog are deleted, and the estimated remaining work is updated accordingly.

 3. Product increment

 And finally, here’s the most crucial Scrum artifact, the increment.

 An increment is basically a working, potentially-deliverable version of the product.

 Sure, the Scrum team works to deliver the increment at the end of each Scrum sprint.
 But before calling it a shippable product, the product owner must check to see if it aligns with the development team’s “Definition of Done”.

 It’s the collection of all the acceptance criteria (quality criteria, constraints, or non-functional/business requirements) as defined in the product backlog.